Q1. What can Loan against Property be used for?

 You repay the loan in Equated Monthly Installments (EMIs) comprising principal and interest.
 Repayment by way of EMI commences from the month following the month in which you take full disbursement.

 Q8.
 What security will I have to provide?

 As the name implies you need to mortgage your property for availing this loan.
 This mortgage is Equitable mortgage by Memorandum of Entry by way of deposit of title deeds and/or such other collateral security, as may be necessary.
 Collateral security for by way of assignment of insurance policy or any such other assignable financial instruments are also required, as security to loan if deem necessary by the Bank.

 Please do ensure that the title to the property is clear, marketable and free from encumbrance.
 To elaborate, there should not be any existing mortgage, loan or litigation which is likely to affect the title to the property adversely.

 Q9.
 Can I repay the loan ahead of schedule?

 Yes.
 Prepayment is possible and there is no prepayment fee if you repay the loan after six months of availing the loan if you pay from your own source of funds without transferring the loan.

 Q10.
 How is my loan reassessed if there is a change in status from Non-Resident Indian to Resident Indian?

 The repayment capacity of the applicant(s) based on Resident status is reassessed and a revised repayment schedule worked out.
-The new rate of interest will be as per the currently applicable rate of Resident Indian loans (for that specific loan product).
+The new rate of interest of loan against property will be as per the currently applicable rate of Resident Indian loans (for that specific loan product).
 This revised rate of interest would be applicable on the outstanding balance being converted.
 A letter is given to the customer confirming the change of status.